ItsYeWolfie/javascript-concepts/README.md

 ### CALL STACK

-Where our code is actually executed using execution context.
+Where our code is executed using execution context.
 See [execution context](#execution-context-and-the-call-stack) and [call stack](#call-stack-1) for more info.

 ### HEAP

 In JavaScript, the heap is a region of memory that is used to store objects and data structures.
 It is separate from the call stack, which is used to store the current execution state of the program.

-The heap is used to store objects that are created dynamically at runtime, such as objects that are created using the `new` operator or objects that are created using literal syntax (e.g. `{}` or `[]`).
+The heap is used to store objects that are created dynamically at runtime, such as objects that are created using the `new` operator or objects that are created using the literal syntax (e.g. `{}` or `[]`).
 The heap is also used to store data structures that are created using the `new` operator, such as arrays or maps.

 The heap is managed by the JavaScript engine, and objects in the heap are subject to garbage collection when they are no longer being used.
 Garbage collection is the process by which the JavaScript engine identifies and removes objects from the heap that are no longer being used by the program.
 This helps to free up memory and improve the performance of the program.

 The heap is an important aspect of the way JavaScript works, and is used by many other programming languages as well.
-It is separate from the stack, which is used to store the current execution state of the program, and is managed by the JavaScript engine to ensure that objects and data structures are efficiently used and managed in memory.
+It is separate from the stack, which is used to store the current execution state of the program and is managed by the JavaScript engine to ensure that objects and data structures are efficiently used and managed in memory.

 ### COMPILATION VS. INTERPRETATION LANGUAGES

 **Compilation:** Entire code is converted into machine code at once, and written to a binary file that can be executed by a computer.
 ![Compilation Process](https://i.imgur.com/k4tbNsN.png)

-**Interpretation:** Interpreter runs through the source code and executes it line by line.
+**Interpretation:** The interpreter runs through the source code and executes it line by line.
 ![Interpretation Process](https://i.imgur.com/n2iyTwm.png)

-Compilation is way faster than interpretation.
+The compilation process is way faster than the interpretation one.

 Javascript uses **JIT** (Just-in-time) compilation (mix between Compilation & Interpretation)
 ![Just in Time Process](https://i.imgur.com/FHhwpuc.png)